 - Such new science and technology in rural areas have allowed for the absorption of industrial and service sector jobs even in rural regions, as well as methods of educating and training labor from such areas to help them meet the requirements of new job openings created in expanding sectors as they move out of the agricultural sector.

 Apart from these two points, we can also see examples of science and technology helping in the maintenance of a standard of living in rural areas – better energy options; provision of water and electricity; today’s internet and smart devices in rural areas; better health facilities and infrastructure and even environmentally friendly and sanitary processes that are developed and made aware of in rural regions.

-Water is not only a scarce resource in terms of sector input but also a basic life essential and causes for major health problems in rural areas.
-Technology provides simple solutions to water purification, access and transport, effective distribution with minimum loss and future sustainable models with environmentally friendly wells, dams and rain harvesting models, as well as, lowering of pollution risk by use of alternative fuels like gobar gas, solar devices and safer industry technology for waste ejections.
+Water is not only a scarce resource in terms of sector input but also a basic life essential and causes major health problems in rural areas.
+Technology provides simple solutions to water purification, access and transport, effective distribution with a minimum loss, and future sustainable models with environmentally friendly wells, dams, and rain harvesting models, as well as, lowering of pollution risk by use of alternative fuels like gobar gas, solar devices and safer industry technology for waste ejections.

 These examples demonstrate the need to coordinate for an effective strong impact of science and technology in rural regions – by balancing a three-dimensional model of technological capability, economic opportunity, and societal requirements ‘technology’s ever-evolving in India’s R&D department – and only requires the boost from an already lucrative market in rural India to meet job demands and basic facilities for a better Indian standard of living, thus addressing societal needs from a sociological-cultural standpoint of what every village lacks in, needs and must be provided with for a sustainable independent future of India’s rural life – which must be seen as an opportunity and not as a burden to bear, fix, hide or look down on.